-8 Safeguarding
+8. Safeguarding

-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school should continue to implement the appropriate planned review of policies and procedures to reflect current guidance and best practice.
-In discussions with the inspectors, the children reported that they felt safe in school and knew what to do if they had any concerns about their well-being.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+In discussions with the inspectors, a group of year 6 children reported that they feel safe in school and know what to do if they have any concerns about their well-being.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.